 was gracing the borders with her beauty.
 And keeping the early bumble bees happy!

 Only about 4 or 5 inches from the ground she had the most delicate of blue patterned strips stretching into the warm hues of the yellow falls and dark blue blotches.

 She’s a bulb that has an interesting history.
 Mr E B Anderson was a plant enthusiast during the 40’s, 50’s and 60’s.
-In 1955 he crossed the rare Iris winogradowii (yellow) with Iris histrioides (pale blue) and from that pollination only 2 plants grew.
+In 1955 he crossed the rare Iris winogradowii (yellow) with Iris histrioides (pale blue).
+From that pollination only 2 plants grew.
 Five years later one of the bulbs flowered and he named it after the wife of fellow plant enthusiast, Eliot Hodgkin.
-He grew his under a plum tree in his Lower Slaughter garden in Gloucestershire and shared her offspring with many other gardeners.
+He grew his under a plum tree in his Lower Slaughter garden in Gloucestershire.
+Then shared her offspring with many other gardeners.
 Thanks to all of his pass alongs decades later these little bulbs are very reasonably priced.